govex/govex.github.io/open-data-portal-requirements/index.md

 ## Non-Role Requirements
 The following requirements are general technical requirements which either don’t require a specific role or apply to all roles.

-* Data resources must be available for download in the original format which they were published on the portal.
+* Data resources must be available for download in the format in which they were originally published on the portal
-* API calls which are invalid or fail must return the appropriate HTTP response status code (404, 500, etc) and status message.
+* API calls which are invalid or fail must return the appropriate HTTP response status code (404, 500, etc) and status message
-* The portal must be accessible through a city-provided Internet domain name (e.g. “data.somecity.gov”).
+* The portal must be accessible through a city-provided internet domain name (e.g. `data.somecity.gov`)
-* Transport Layer Security (TLS) must be used for account registration, logging in, and all actions performed by publishers and administrators.
+* Transport Layer Security (TLS) must be used for account registration, logging in, and all actions performed by publishers and administrators
-* Web pages must be accessible on large-screen devices (desktop computers, laptops, etc)
+* Web pages must be accessible on large-screen devices (desktop computers, laptops, etc.)
-* Web pages may be accessible on small-screen devices (mobile/smart phones, tablets, etc)
+* Web pages may be accessible on small-screen devices (mobile/smart phones, tablets, etc.)